-The Master of Arts in Human Services, Addiction Counseling emphasis, is approved by the Kansas Behavioral Sciences Regulatory Board (BSRB) and the National Association for Addictions Professionals (NAADAC) to provide the educational curriculum required to become a Licensed Master's Addiction Counselor (LMAC) and Licensed Clinical Addiction Counselor (LCAC).
+The Master of Arts in Family and Human Services, Addiction Counseling emphasis, is approved by the Kansas Behavioral Sciences Regulatory Board (BSRB) to provide the educational curriculum required to become a Licensed Master's Addiction Counselor (LMAC) and Licensed Clinical Addiction Counselor (LCAC).
+The program is also approved by the National Association for Addictions Professionals (NAADAC).

-Coursework emphasizes the application of theory and research to the delivery of human services with an emphasis in addiction counseling.
+Coursework emphasizes the application of theory and research to the delivery of family and human services with an emphasis in addiction counseling.
 All courses are offered online to meet the needs of working students.
 Part-time and full-time scheduling options are available.

-Upon graduation, Master of Arts in Human Services students should be able to:
+Upon graduation, Master of Arts in Family and Human Services students should be able to:

-- Demonstrate an advanced integrative approach to the provision of human services. - Use effective professional practice skills in applied settings, including prevention, assessment, treatment, and program monitoring. - Display interpersonal and professional skills appropriate for leadership in the helping professions. - Adhere to the profession's Code of Ethics.
+- Demonstrate an advanced integrative approach to the provision of family and human services. - Use effective professional practice skills in applied settings, including prevention, assessment, treatment, and program monitoring. - Display interpersonal and professional skills appropriate for leadership in the helping professions. - · Adhere to the profession's Code of Ethics.